 It’s so important to maximize your earnings potential.
 Your earnings power is the raw material to build wealth.
 Your job, your career, your business.
 Whatever it is, put a laser focus on it.
 Be balanced, but don’t get distracted.

 Develop and invest in yourself.
 Become an indispensable contributor, a rainmaker.
 Differentiate your skills.
 Put in the hard work and long hours.
-Once you do this, make sure you are being compensated at the high end of market value.
+Once you do this, make sure you are being compensated at the high end of the market value.
 If your employer doesn’t recognize your value, find another one that will.

 Don’t get complacent.
 I stayed 10 years at my second employer.
 It was too long.
 I learned a lot there, but I wasn’t being compensated at the market rate.